quicwg/extended-key-update/draft-rosomakho-quic-extended-key-update.md

 The QUIC protocol {{!QUIC=RFC9000}} provides a secure, versatile transport for various applications, suitable for long-lived sessions in environments like industrial IoT, telecommunication networks or Virtual Private Networks (VPN), as specified in {{?RFC9484}}.

-The TLS Extended Key Update {{I-D.ietf-tls-extended-key-update}} introduces a mechanism to enhance the security and flexibility of encrypted communication protocols by enabling frequent key updates without requiring a full handshake renegotiation.
+The TLS Extended Key Update {{!I-D.ietf-tls-extended-key-update}} introduces a mechanism to enhance the security and flexibility of encrypted communication protocols by enabling frequent key updates without requiring a full handshake renegotiation.
 This approach allows applications to refresh their encryption keys more often, improving forward secrecy and reducing the risk of key compromise over long-lived connections.
 By separating key updates from the computationally expensive handshake process,